-My excellent reference book on the Wildcats refers to “tamed individuals”.
+My excellent reference book on the wild cats (Wild Cats of the World) refers to “tamed individuals”.
 This implies that sometimes this wild cat is tamed by people.
 This encourages me to believe that its character may be predisposed to being tamed.
 It appears that sometimes they are tamed for possibly rodent population control.
 They have been observed hunting for voles and gerbils on the ground and sometimes ambushing prey by hiding the burrow exits.
-If this cat is more easily domesticated than the average small wild cat I am encouraged to believe that it is less aggressive than typically encountered amongst the small wild cats.
+If this cat is more easily domesticated than the average small wild cat, I am encouraged to believe that it is less aggressive than typically encountered amongst the small wild cats.

 Further discussion (if you’d like to read more)

 This cat is similar in size to the domestic cat.
 It is perhaps a little smaller and it preys on mammals and birds.
 It’s a good rock climber and lives in a cold environment which is why it wears a heavy coat.
 The fur on its tail and underside is twice the length of the fur on its back to protected from the cold ground.
 It is quite a social cat unlike other wild cats.
 They sometimes greet each other by rubbing against each other.
 If you’d like to read more about this cat then please click on this link.